uastw-embsys/comet/docs/index.md

 ### 5) Flash and configure the FCU and ESCs

-- Flash the official INAV 8.0.1 to the FCU, then apply the settings in the INAV CLI.
+- Flash the official INAV 8.0.1 to the FCU, then apply the settings through the INAV CLI.
 - Calibrate the accelerometer, magnetometer, and radio.
 - Use the ESC Configurator to flash the Bluejay firmware onto the ESCs and apply the parameters.
 - Verify the failsafes, motor order, and spin directions.